-These systems are able to store up to 200,000 specimen vials, with individual specimens able to be cherry-picked in as little as 5 seconds per tube.
-Furthermore, they are modular in nature, allowing for expansion as libraries grow.
-They can operate both independently and in parallel so that specimens can be retrieved (or cherrypicked) from separate storage modules and brought together into a single location (a process also known as reformatting).
+Individual systems are like the comPOUND and arktic able to store up to 200,000 specimen vials, with individual specimens able to be cherry-picked in as little as 5 seconds per tube.
+Furthermore, they are modular in nature, allowing for expansion as libraries grow with multiple systems able to be linked together.
+They can operate both independently and in parallel so that specimens can be retrieved (or cherry-picked) from separate storage modules and brought together into a single location (a process also known as reformatting).

 Biobanks are required to store archival specimens at low (cryogenic) temperatures for long periods of time.
 It is essential that the specimens are maintained at the correct temperatures such that their integrity is maintained.